TheUnlocked/Better-Mixer/README.md

 # Better-Mixer
 Improvements to Mixer, similar to FFZ for Twitch.
+Available for both [Google Chrome](https://bit.ly/bettermixer) and [Mozilla Firefox](https://addons.mozilla.org/en-US/firefox/addon/bettermixer/).

-Works on both Google Chrome and Mozilla Firefox.
+Join the [Better Mixer Discord server](https://discord.gg/mrr5Vtf) to report bugs, get help, request features, and chat with the developers!

 # How to contribute
 ## How to file bug reports/feature requests